vippsas/vipps-developers/newsletters/2020-10-newsletter.md

 # Userinfo

-Vipps now offers the possibility for merchants to as part of the payment flow in the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
+Vipps now offers the possibility for merchants to ask for user profile details as part of the payment flow in the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
 [Vipps Recurring API](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#userinfo).